 When the office gossip heads in your direction, the simplest solution is to get out of Dodge.
 Excuse yourself by citing pressing work obligations.
 The same goes for when the office snoop corners you.
 You’re at work, after all, so just say, “I really have to get back to my desk.”
 No one can object to that reasoning.

 2. Don’t engage with office gossip

 Abstain when you can’t walk away.
 You may be in a meeting or at lunch with colleagues when a juicy bit of melodrama arises.
 But just because you’re present, doesn’t mean you must participate.
 The simple act of not responding lets your coworkers know that you’re not interested in contributing to hearsay.
-If pressed, you can always state that you don’t have an opinion.
+If pressed, you can always say you don’t have an opinion.

 3. Change the subject

 Office gossip may seem appealing, but furthering it can be incredibly hurtful.
 Keep the tone of your office upbeat by changing the subject when you hear negative remarks.

 There is such a thing as positive gossip, so steer the conversation toward a happier topic, such as the birth of a coworker’s baby or how well a team member did on a recent project.
 If all else fails, you can always mention a funny video you saw online.

 4. Try to resolve the problem

-It’d be nice if it never happened, but sometimes the whispers relate to you in some way.
+It would be nice if it never happened, but sometimes the whispers relate to you in some way.
 If someone in your office has a beef with you and makes it known to everyone except you, don’t let the situation fester.
 Approach the coworker and try to resolve the issue.
 Let it be known you’re aware of what’s been said and would like to find a solution.
 With any luck, you’ll flex your communication skills and put a stop to the rumors.

 Read about 10 other bad habits of annoying coworkers.